12lom34/Web-Server/README.md

 # Web-Server
-Just low-level pure server implementation based on Sockets
+Just low-level pure server implementation based on Sockets.
+Current implementation will use Gradle as build tool.